 For the professional user out there looking for a robust impact driver, that’s not going to balk at the very site of some hardcore material, both the DeWalt 20V Max XR Impact Driver and the Makita XDT16Z 18V Impact Driver are excellent choices.
 Both of these impact drivers are cordless and ideal for using on a construction site.

-If you’re simply looking for an impact driver that you can store in the workshop and use around the home, then the Makita 6906 ¾” Impact Driver or the Porter-Cable PCE211 Impact Driver may be more suitable.
-The Makita 6906 ¾” Impact Driver is corded, so you are limited a little as to where you can use it.
+If you’re simply looking for an impact driver that you can store in the workshop and use around the home, then the Makita 6952 Impact Driver may be more suitable.
+The Makita 6952 Impact Driver is corded, so you are limited a little as to where you can use it.
 But, if using it for home DIY, this shouldn’t be too much of an issue.
 Both models are extremely user-friendly, and neither option is overly expensive.

-Anyone who likes nothing more than working with immense power should take a look at either the Ryobi P252 Impact Driver or the Black+Decker 20V Max Impact Driver.
-The Ryobi P252 Impact Driver is a true force to be reckoned with in terms of power.
+Anyone who likes nothing more than working with immense power should take a look at the Black+Decker 20V Max Impact Driver.
+The Black+Decker 20V Max Impact Driver is a true force to be reckoned with in terms of power, and it also has a few added extras to offer.
 This is a popular choice of tool for those in the construction industry.
-The Black+Decker 20V Max Impact Driver also offers a great deal of power, but this model is a little more user friendly, and perhaps better suited to those occasional users out there.
+The Milwaukee 2462-20 Impact Driver also offers a great deal of power, but this model is a little more user friendly, and perhaps better suited to those occasional users out there.

 Or, if you’re looking to save a little cash, be sure to give the Bosch PS41BN ¼” Hex Impact Driver a glance.
 It also does everything you’d expect from an impact driver and it’s made by Bosch, so you can be sure that it’s been engineered to a high standard and not going to break anytime soon.